+- 1) Meetings shall be held weekly during the academic year - 2) All meetings shall be open to all interested students, staff, and faculty members.

+T) Voting

-- 2) All meetings shall be open to all interested students, staff, and faculty members. - R) Voting - 1) A quorum of fifty percent plus one (50%+1) of voting members is needed for all allocations of money and decisions concerning changes within the committee, is required. - 2) To hold a closed session meeting, a 2/3 majority vote of members present is required in accordance with the Brown Act.
+- 1) A quorum of fifty percent plus one (50%+1) of voting members is needed for all allocations of money and decisions concerning changes within the committee, is required. - 2) To hold a closed session meeting, a 2/3 majority vote of members present is required in accordance with the Brown Act.